The information in this article applies to:

-Next, decide what kind as well as how many storage components will be used, based not only on the available space but on the needs of the person or people using the space.
+Next, decide what kind, as well as how many storage components will be used.
+This is based not only on the available space but on the needs of the person or people using the space.

 To plan your space

-- Select Build> Wall> Straight Interior Wall from the menu, the click and drag to draw the walls defining your closet space.
+- Select Build> Wall> Straight Interior Wall from the menu, then click and drag to draw the walls defining your closet space.

 - Click the Select Objects button, then click on a wall to select it.
 Temporary dimensions will display, indicating the selected wall's distance from nearby walls that are parallel to it.

-- If you do not see temporary dimensions when you select the wall, select CAD> Dimensions> Display Temporary Dimensions from the menu.
+If you do not see temporary dimensions when you select the wall, select View> Temporary Dimensions from the menu.

-- Specify the desired distance that you would like the selected wall to be from the wall opposite.
+- Specify the desired distance that you would like the selected wall to be from the opposite wall.